Ursula Franklin: War, failure and 9/11

-Again and again in her writings, speeches and interviews, Ursula Franklin insists that war and its violence are not only morally wrong, but also ineffective, impractical, and costly.
+Again and again in her writings, speeches and interviews, Franklin insists that war and its violence are not only morally wrong, but also ineffective, impractical, and costly.
 During a radio interview broadcast two days after the September 11 attacks in the U.S., Franklin argued that violence nowadays is always unsuccessful even for the powerful who try to use it.
 "Nothing has been resolved by violence over the past fifty years," Franklin said.
 "The rational thinking that force does not work, even for the enforcer, is staring us in the face."
 In a newspaper article published just before the first anniversary of 9/11, Franklin wrote, "It is crucial to recognize that war and war measures are fundamentally dysfunctional instruments of problem-solving.
 Violence begets more violence, war begets further wars, more enemies and more suffering."

 Franklin suggested that it would have been more effective if, instead of launching a War on Terrorism, the U.S. had interpreted the attacks as a political earthquake instead of an act of war.
 She argued that social and political structures are as inherently unstable as geological ones.
 "Geological fissures and human terrorists are created in a context of forces that can be understood and—at times—mitigated.
 Neither can be eliminated by bombing."

 Franklin asserts that militarism is the ultimate development of hierarchical social structures and threat-based systems.
 "They all work under the implicit assumption that some people matter much less than others, and that all people are of interest only as long as they are needed to support the system or to justify it."
 She notes that many prominent advocates for women's rights such as Jane Addams and Sylvia Pankhurst were pacifists.
 "To me, the struggle for women's rights and the opposition to militarism in all its forms are two sides of the same coin."

 When a CBC Radio interviewer suggested to Franklin that her ideas about peace and justice were not connected with what was actually happening in the aftermath of 9/11, she readily agreed.
 "Yes, you are quite right.
 They are totally unconnected.
 I have spent the best part of my life trying to put these thoughts into the stream that makes decisions, and I've been spectacularly unsuccessful.
 That, I think, is a reflection on my ability in the climate of the time, not on the value of the thoughts."